tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/protection-relay-state.md

 # Protection relay state

-The portrait's protection relays, inferred as SIPROTEC 5 and SEL-451 but not independently confirmed yet, record their own state continuously: thresholds, pickup settings, protection function status, fault records, event logs, and breaker trip counts.
-The relay is a second independent observer of the distribution network, and its logs are the primary forensic source for protection behaviour.
-Its record shows how relay baselines are maintained, what state divergence looks like, and how legitimate maintenance reads differently from unauthorised modification.
+The portrait's protection relays, inferred as SIPROTEC 5 and SEL-451 but not independently confirmed yet, keep their own state continuously: thresholds, pickup settings, protection function status, fault records, event logs, and breaker trip counts.
+The relay is a second observer of the network, one that answers to no control room, so where its account and the control room's diverge, one of them is wrong.

 ## Relay settings as a baseline